WPCD-Workflows/documentation/source/es.rst

 ========================================
 To obtain the workflow and included actors a dressed release of KEPLER is recommended.
 To get such dressed releases please proceed as follows:

-Establish the IMAS environment by typing
+Establish the IMAS environment (in the current workflow release 3.29.0) by typing

 .. code-block:: console

    module purge
-   module load cineca
+   module load cineca imasenv/3.29.0
-   module load imasenv

    export KEPLER_DIR=$ITMWORK/imas_kepler